Welcome to my Trip Report on Peach Aviation!

-Peach Aviation is a Low Cost Carrier based in Osaka and also has a hub in Naha Airport at Okinawa.
+Peach Aviation is a Low-Cost Carrier based in Osaka and also has a hub in Naha Airport at Okinawa.
 This airline started operation in February 2011, a joint venture between ANA (All Nippon Airways) and the First Eastern Investment Group.
 The airline got its operating certificate in April 2011 and started flights in March 2012.
 The first route is Kansai to Sapporo.
 Operating a fleet type of Airbus A320, the airline has grown from a small fleet to 17 (at this time - March 2016).
 This airline has set up a 3rd domestic airport base at Tokyo Narita and is currently doing quite well despite some turbulence in the past few years of operation.

 Current flight route of this airline

 I reached Hong Kong from my CX714 flight at around 5.10am, pretty much on time.
 It was still dark and the airport was waking up for the day's activity.
-I had no where to go, wasn't too hungry but thanks to the airport's free wifi, I took advantage of it until my stomach had craving for some decent breakfast.
+I had nowhere to go, wasn't too hungry but thanks to the airport's free wifi, I took advantage of it until my stomach had craving for some decent breakfast.

-Getting busier as the time passed by.
+Getting busier as time passed by.

-Its one of the busiest airports in the world.
+It is one of the busiest airports in the world.

 I checked on twitter and later on the monitor screen, my flight was delayed for 2 hours, and that turned out to be a blessing in disguise; was able to photograph beautiful shots of the sunset.
-The reason given from the airline was due to operation reason and that is shortage of pilots.
+The reason given from the airline was due to operation reason and that is a shortage of pilots.
 Well, I hope the airline would get that sorted out by now.